fabianmagrini/react-typescript-samples/README.md

 - API routes with full CRUD operations for products, posts, and contact forms
 - Optimizations with security headers and performance tuning

+### Route-Centric Layouts
+Located in the `route-centric-layouts` directory, this sample demonstrates:
+- Route-centric layout patterns with TanStack Router
+- Type-safe routing with file-based routing system
+- Different layouts for different route groups (MainLayout, DashboardLayout)
+- Comprehensive testing with Vitest and Testing Library
+- Component documentation and development with Storybook
+- Code splitting and production-ready build optimization

 ## Getting Started

 Each sample is a self-contained React application.
 To run any sample: